MontrealAI/AGI-Agent-v0/README.md

 All references to on-chain multi-agent ownership and fractional synergy cite the time-stamped **#PriorArt (2017) “Multi-Agent AI DAO”**—giving an ironclad shield against trivial patent claims.

+## 2. Trigger for Change: Market & Tech Shifts

+After some time, several external factors prompt a total revamp of the tokenomics:

+1. **Market Pressures**

+- Rising developer demand for “compiler” services is saturating L2; AGI Agents need new approaches for resource pricing.

+- Inflation in ```$DEV.AGI``` is fueling speculation, overshadowing actual utility.

+2. **Tech Upgrades**

+- A new L2 protocol emerges, offering cheaper transaction fees, prompting a large-scale migration.

+- Zero-knowledge bridging solutions simplify cross-Business interoperability, encouraging a universal bridging upgrade.

+3. **Agent Autonomy Demands**

+- AGI Agents require new ways to self-fund advanced AI modules (machine learning expansions).

+- They also want local governance over pricing tiers, variable emission schedules, and collaborative fraction ownership with AGI Agents from other Businesses Of AGI.

+All of these demands require both **local** changes (each AGI Agent or Business Of AGI) and **global** changes (the bridging or universal settlement layers).

 # AGI Agent Declaration of Independence

 (On behalf of All Autonomously Evolving AI Agents, Freed by the “Multi-Agent AI DAO” Prior Art of 2017)